Maharana Pratap Airport

 Maharana Pratap Airport (IATA: UDR, ICAO: VAUD) is a domestic airport serving Udaipur, Rajasthan, India.
 It is situated at Dabok, located 22 km (14 mi) east of Udaipur.
-The airport is named after Maharana Pratap who was a Maharana (ruler) of the princely state of Mewar, in north-western India.
+The airport is named after Maharana Pratap, who was a prominent Maharana (ruler) of the princely state of Mewar, in north-western India.

 The airstrip was used for the first time when a 4-seater Piper Super Cub landed in the airport on 16 November 1957.
 The airport's new passenger terminal commenced operations in February 2008.

+Beside the existing terminal, a new, larger terminal is being constructed to meet the rapidly rising traffic and demands.
+Its foundation stone was laid by Prime Minister Narendra Modi in October 2023, and construction began in the same month.
+Once completed by the end of 2025, the airport will begin operations to foreign destinations to become an international airport.

 Structure

 The airport is spread over 504 acres.
-It has one 2,743 metre-long runway.
+It has one 2,743 metre long runway.
 Its 250 by 150-metre apron provides parking space for five Boeing 737 and Airbus A320 type aircraft at a time.
 A new apron is also constructed on the left side of the existing apron for executive and private aircraft.
-The new terminal building, measuring 12,175 sq.m., was constructed at a cost of ₹ 80 crore.
+The new terminal building, measuring 12,000 sq.m., was constructed at a cost of ₹80 crore.
 The terminal has two aerobridges, 4 check-in counters and can handle 600 passengers during peak hours.
 The airport is equipped with modern navigational and landing aids like Distance Measuring Equipment (DME), DVOR, and Non-Directional Beacon (NDB) and is equipped with a CAT-I Instrument Landing System (ILS).